modular/modular/KGEN/docs/LazyParsing.md

 required.
 Of course, the compiler can optimize the table away and do all the nice stuff compilers do if posible.

+### Improving Dynamic Type Compatibility

-On top of that, Mojo needs to default implicitly-declared variables to be `object` type, so that they can be reassigned to values of any type:
+Given the stronger guarantees and solidified model for variables explicitly declared with var/let, we also need to address implicitly-declared variables in `def` functions, which are constrained by compatibility with existing Python code.
+Mojo needs to default implicitly-declared variables to be `object` type, so that they can be reassigned to values of any type:

 ```mojo